afrind/draft-frindell-moq-chat/draft-frindell-moq-chat.md

 ## Track Names

-The catalog for a given chat is available by subscribing to moq-chat/id.
+The catalog for a given chat is available by subscribing to `Track Namespace = moq-chat/<id>, Track Name = /catalog`.

+The chat stream for a participant with username `user` is `Track Namespace = moq-chat/<id>/participants/<user>, Track Name = /messages`.

+The server also has virtual "control" tracks, with names under `Track Namespace = moq-chat/<id>/control`.

+## Control Channel

+To send commands to the chat server, a participant sends a SUBSCRIBE to `Track Namespace = moq-chat/<id>/control/, Track Name = /<uuid>`, where uuid is a random string sufficiently large to be unique within the MoQ Scope.
+The presencence of the uuid is to bypass any caching relays and ensure the SUBSCRIBE reaches the chat server.

+The start and end group and object locations MUST all be set to Type=Absolute, Value=0.
+There are two additional Track Request Parameters defined:

+Command (Key=0x12345): An ASCII string either "join" or "leave".

+Username (Key=0x54321): The name of the user joining or leaving

+The server processes the command, adding or removing the user from the catalog, optionally verifying any AUTHORIZATION information requried by the server.
+If the join or leave is successful, the server sends a SUBSCRIBE_OK immediately followed by SUBSCRIBE_FIN, since the request was for 0 objects.
+If the command failed, the server responds with a SUBSCRIBE_ERROR with an appropriate error code and reason phrase.

+When a moq-chat server processes a command, it MUST update the catalog track.
+It can either publish a new Group with the updated particiant list, a delta encoding against the current Group, or both.

-## Joining the Chat
+## Joining a Chat

-To join the chat a participant sends an ANNOUNCE message to the server with a track namespace of moq-chat/id/username, which is also the Full Track Name.
-The moq-chat serer will reply with an ANNOUNCE OK if joining was successful or ANNOUNCE ERROR if the join failed.

-The participant SHOULD also send a SUBSCRIBE message to moq-chat/id in order to get the participant list and subsequent participant updates.
-It is RECOMMENDED the participant request the catalog starting from the latest Group.
+In addition to sending a SUBSCRIBE to the control track to join the chat, a participant SHOULD SUBSCRIBE to the chat's catalog to get the participant list and subsequent participant updates.
+It is RECOMMENDED the participant request the catalog starting from the latest Group using Start Group = RelativePrevious/0, Start Object = Absolute/0.
 If the participant wishes to operate in "All-Broadcast, No Receive" Mode, it can omit subscribing to the chat catalog.

-When a moq-chat server receives an ANNOUNCE and sends an ANNOUNCE OK, it MUST update the catalog.
-It can either publish a new Group with the updated particiant list, a delta encoding against the current Group, or both.

 ## Subscribing to Chat Messages